-Built, in a variety of sizes and shapes, the homes offer a breath-taking view of the water, some providing a view on both ends.
+Built in a variety of sizes and shapes, the homes offer a breath-taking view of the water, some providing a view on both ends.
 From a distance, the Silodam indeed looks like a pixelated picture and a closer look would attest that the style is as counter-form as it can get.
-The complex stands above a 20-meter-deep water body and is ten storeys high.
-Conceptualized to cater to the growing demand for home and commercial spaces in the western part of the city, the Silodam is complete with a restaurant, public plaza, and green space.
+The complex stands above a 20-metre-deep water body and is ten storeys high.
+Conceptualised to cater to the growing demand for home and commercial spaces in the western part of the city, the Silodam is complete with a restaurant, public plaza, and green space.
 The project has redefined contemporary restoration- creating a structure that is functional and yet challenging pre-set notions of design.

 Apart from the above mentioned architectural creations, there are multiple other examples of brilliant contemporary architecture in Amsterdam.
 Kop Van Diemenstraat, WoZoCo, Public Library (Jo Conenen), The Rock and Hoogtij are some of the must-see structures in the Dutch capital.
-While most architects tend to gain inspiration from the classics, the cutting-edge design sensibilities of Amsterdam’s architects will surely spur one towards exceptionally innovative ideas.
+While most architects tend to gain inspiration from the classics, the cutting-edge design sensibilities of Amsterdam’s architects, will surely spur one towards exceptionally innovative ideas.